Final Fantasy VII: The First Soldier

-Final Fantasy VII: The First Soldier was a free-to-play battle royale game released for Android and iOS on November 17, 2021.
-The game was published by Square Enix and developed in partnership with Ateam Entertainment Inc. The First Soldier is a part of the Compilation of Final Fantasy VII, a collection of spin-offs related to the original Final Fantasy VII, released in 1997.
-Set 30 years before the events of Final Fantasy VII, the game takes place in the world of Midgar as players take on the role of SOLDIER candidates in a battle-for-survival simulation.
+Final Fantasy VII: The First Soldier was a 2021 free-to-play battle royale video game developed by Ateam Inc. and Square Enix Creative Business Unit I, and published by Square Enix.
+It was released for Android and iOS on November 17, 2021.
+The First Soldier is a part of the Compilation of Final Fantasy VII, a collection of spin-offs of the 1997 video game Final Fantasy VII.
+Set eighteen years before the events of Final Fantasy VII, the game takes place in the world of Midgar, where the players took on the role of SOLDIER candidates in a battle-for-survival simulation.

 Citing a failure to deliver their intended experience, Square Enix shut down the game's servers in January 2023.